The Best Loans for Low Credit Scores

-Home loan options are still available for people with credit report scores in the 500-600 range, and we’re ready to share them with you.
+We checked the internet for the home loan options that are available for people with credit report scores in the 500-600 range.

-When it comes to qualifying with mortgage lenders, there are different “rock bottom” credit scores.
-First-time home buyers are eligible for FHA loans, which can tolerate lower credit scores than other types.
+Though every lender has different loan terms, some general guidelines and best loan offer types exist for bad credit.
+First-time home buyers are eligible for government-backed FHA loans, which can tolerate lower credit scores (aka higher risk) than other types.
 Here is the typical minimum credit score for each loan type to qualify for a loan or to refinance:

 - FHA Loan: 500